 To promote the German language, as part of the Schools – Partners for the Future initiative, Germany’s Central Agency for Schools Abroad (ZfA) and the Goethe-Institut are providing special assistance to a total of ten schools in various Kyrgyz cities, including by seconding teachers from Germany.

-At some of these schools, students can obtain the German Language Certificate II (DSD II).
+At eight of these schools, students can obtain the German Language Certificate I or II (DSD I or II).
 However, measures to promote German in Kyrgyzstan are meeting with growing difficulties.
 Due to the promotion and increasingly widespread use of the Kyrgyz language in teaching and the growing popularity of English at the country’s schools, the number of German learners is declining.

 Since 1998, there has been a German Reading Room at the National Library in Bishkek, co-managed by the Goethe-Institut in Almaty, Kazakhstan.
 Since 2000, there has also been a language learning centre coordinated by the Goethe-Institut in Almaty offering professional German language courses and further training for teachers throughout the country.
 There are also German Information Centres in Osh and Jalalabad.

 The German Academic Exchange Service (DAAD) runs an information centre in Bishkek.
 The DAAD regularly awards research and study scholarships in Kyrgyzstan to Kyrgyz students, scientists and academics.
 The number of DAAD scholarship holders is constantly growing.
 In 2017, 71 people from Germany and 458 people from Kyrgyzstan received support for academic exchange.

 The DAAD has lectors working at several universities in Bishkek.
 There are also numerous university partnerships between the two countries, which are likewise funded by the DAAD.
 Every year, a total of approximately one million euros is spent on scholarships for Kyrgyz students and academic support in Kyrgyzstan.